For more information contact:

 The summer common reading gives the new students a set of ideas and issues that they can begin discussing with each other when they arrive on campus.
 Each faculty and staff member will also receive a copy of the book, so students will be able to have conversations about the ideas in the book with anyone in the Eureka College community.
 The Common Reading Program provides a common intellectual experience for the entire campus community.

 Every new first-year student will be reading the same book.
-The 2014-2015 Common Reading is The Power of Habit by Charles Duhigg.
-Watch How to Break Habits to learn more about the book and the author.
+The 2015-2016 Common Reading is The Curious Incident of the Dog in the Night-time by Mark Haddon

 Eureka College places a special focus on enriching students who represent the first generation of their families to complete a four-year College degree.
 The First-Generation “Early College” program in the Humanities and Arts is the first event in a year-long series that help first-generation college students explore all aspects of the college and gives them the support they need to succeed at Eureka College.